 Smarter data infrastructure based on Hadoop where

-- structured (e.g. RDBMS), unstructured (e.g, images, PDFs, docs ), & semi-structured (e.g. logs, XMLs) data can be stored in cheaper commodity machines in a scalable and fault tolerant manner.
+- structured (e.g. RDBMS), unstructured (e.g, images, PDFs, docs ), & semi-structured (e.g. logs, XMLs) data can be stored in cheaper commodity machines for the slave nodes in a scalable and fault tolerant manner.

 - data can be ingested via batch jobs and near real time (i.e. NRT, 200ms to 2 seconds) streaming (e.g. Flume & Kafka).